 In this liturgical season the Church eagerly follows Our Lord as he gathers his apostles and announces his mission.
 At Cana’s wedding feast (The Second Luminous Mystery) he performs his first public miracle at the request of his Mother, and his disciples saw his glory and believed in him.

 We, his present-day disciples pray for a like faith as we contemplate the eternal wedding feast of the Lamb and the unique role of the Blessed Mother in the plan of salvation.
 May we wholeheartedly obey her words of counsel: “Do whatever he tells you.”

 Thinking about becoming a catechist?
 Click here.

-St. Genevieve is the patron saint of Paris and her feast day is celebrated on January 3.
+St. Francis de Sales is the patron saint of Catholic writers and the Catholic press.
+His feast day is celebrated on January 24.